 Watermelons respond very favorably to drip irrigation.
 Applying water regularly will increase fruit set, fruit size, and yield.
-The use of drip irrigation increases growing costs roughly \$500-550 per acre.
+The use of drip irrigation increases growing costs roughly \$600 per acre.
 The additional expense of the drip irrigation system must be offset by higher yields in order to justify its cost.
 Some fields that are not held back by virus, soilborne disease or insects may yield 35 to 40 tons of seedless watermelons per acre.

-FERTILIZERS Thirty five gallons of 10-34-0 may be applied preplant during planting-shaping.
-Up to 200 pounds of nitrogen are later sidedressed in split applications.
+FERTILIZERS Thirty-five gallons of 10-34-0 liquid fertilizer may be applied preplant during planting-shaping.
+Up to 200 pounds of actual nitrogen fertilizer are later sidedressed in split applications.
 Less fertilizer is needed when watermelons follow a lettuce crop.